zzhangjii/learning-library/workshops/autonomous-transaction-processing/LabGuide1.md

 #### Note: Oracle Cloud Infrastructure allows logical isolation of users within a tenant through Compartments.
 This allows multiple users and business units to share a tenant account while being isolated from each other.

-If you have chosen the compartment you do not have privilegeson, you will not be able to see or provision instance in it.
+If you have chosen the compartment you do not have privileges on, you will not be able to see or provision instance in it.

 More information about Compartments and Policies is provided in the OCI Identity and Access Management documentation [here](https://docs.cloud.oracle.com/iaas/Content/Identity/Tasks/managingcompartments.htm?tocpath=Services%7CIAM%7C_____13).